-Common shares issued and stock-options exercised prior to vesting are subject to repurchase by the Company until vested at the lesser of the initial exercise price and the fair market value of the Company's common stock at the time of repurchase.
+Stock-options exercised prior to vesting are subject to repurchase by the Company until vested at the lesser of the initial exercise price and the fair market value of the Company's common stock at the time of repurchase.
 The proceeds from the shares subject to repurchase are classified as a liability and reclassified to equity as the shares vest.

-Estimating the fair value of stock-based awards requires the input of subjective assumptions, including the fair value of the Company's common stock, and, for stock options and warrants, the expected life of the options and stock price volatility.
+Estimating the fair value of stock options and warrants requires the input of subjective assumptions, including the expected life of the instrument and stock price volatility.
 The Company uses the Black-Scholes option pricing model to value its stock option awards and warrants.
-The assumptions used in calculating the fair value of stock-based awards represent management's estimates and involve inherent uncertainties and the application of management's judgment.
 As a result, if factors change and management uses different assumptions, stock-based compensation expense could be materially different for future awards.